Drug and Alcohol Detox

 During detox at Ripple Ranch, we will use certain medications to make sure you remain comfortable while under our care.
 We use medications that can relieve the symptoms of withdrawal along with behavioral therapy and holistic treatments.
 These have proved to be most effective in the handling of alcohol and opioid use disorders.

-Medication-assisted treatment (MAT) during detox helps to stabilize the brain’s chemistry and body functions without side effects.
+Medication-assisted treatment (MAT)during detox helps to stabilize the brain’s chemistry and body functions without side effects.
 It shuts off the euphoric or ”high” effects of opioids and alcohol and eases the body carefully away from cravings.
 The brain is able to relax and focus on recovery rather than the extremely uncomfortable symptoms of withdrawal.
+The medication used in MAT are as follows:

 - Naltrexone (Vivitrol)